The Novel Editors

 Her last nonfiction book on craft, Writing With Quiet Hands, reviewed on Amazon - "Paula Munier's Writing with Quiet Hands is the real deal.
 Munier knows writing and publishing from all the angles and covers them in such a way as to teach, inspire, and encourage.
 If you want to learn, turn the pages and behold." - Reed Farrel Coleman, New York Times best-selling author of Robert B. Parker's The Devil Wins.

-To date in 2017, Paula has signed seven authors from the New York Pitch Conference, and all have contracts with major publishers.
+To date in 2019, Paula has signed eight authors from the New York Pitch Conference, and all have contracts with major publishers.

 Literary agent, editor and author Paula Munier is one of the biggest new stars in New York publishing.
 Her energy is boundless, her network endless, and being a writer herself, as well as a congenial human being, her care and compassion for her writers is legendary.
 Paula possesses broad experience in a wide variety of genres, and in creating content in all formats across all markets for such media giants as Disney, Gannett, Greenspun Media Group, and Quayside.
 She began her career as a journalist, and along the way added editor, acquisitions specialist, publishing executive, and literary agent to her repertoire.
 She served as the Director of Innovation and Acquisitions for Adams Media, a division of F+W Media, where she headed up the acquisitions team responsible for creating and producing both fiction and nonfiction for print, eBook, eShort, and direct-to-eBook formats.